 - Trial: This is a government sanctioned test of a four-day (or 32-hour) work week, but not a bill.

 Are we missing a four-day week bill?

-Fill in the form below to add a bill that we’re missing.
+Fill in the form on this page to add a bill that we’re missing.
 We’ll give you credit, if you’d like.